1. How do you audit the apps' security?

 All the macros are embedded as iframes on Confluence pages.
 An iframe receives table data inserted in the macro body directly from Confluence without going through our server.
 Table data inserted in the app macros are transited through our server in the following cases:

-- - For Word and PDF export of pages
+- - For Word export of pages

 All data transferred to and from the app server is encrypted using TLS 1.2 or higher.
 When working with the Table from CSV/JSON macros, the app uses AES-256 encryption for storing data in the macro parameters in Confluence pages.